 Two adults to every 20 girls currently in 6th through 8th grade.

 Yes - male staff members (paid and volunteer) are a valued part of all aspects of Girl Scouting including camping.
-Additional guidelines are followed when men are present in order to ensure the privacy of the girls as well as of the male staff members.
-They are never allowed to enter a unit before contacting the staff in charge, they are never alone with any girls and they are never in the same sleeping areas with the girls.
+Additional guidelines are followed when men are present in order to ensure the privacy of the girls as well as of the male staff members: they are never allowed to enter a unit before contacting the staff in charge, are never alone with any girls and, are never in the same sleeping areas with the girls.
 In all situations, Safety-Activity Check Points, Risk Management, ACA Standards, local and state regulations are complied with.

 It is common, regardless of age, to miss home.
 Parents can help their daughter prepare for being at camp by talking positively about camp before arrival, helping the camper pack and encouraging the camper by explaining that everything will be alright at home while they are away.
 Parents often do not realize that a frequent cause of a camper’s missing home is worry that her parents will be “camper sick”.

 These camps are designed for girls that would prefer a camp experience that is not overnight.
-They are usually 5 days from 9am to 4pm (before and after care available).
-Girls registering for any day camps must currently be in Kindergarten through 5th grade.
+They are usually 5 days from 9:00 AM to 5:00 PM (before and after care available).
+Girls registering for any camps must currently be in the grades specified

-: These camps are designed for girls that would prefer an overnight camp experience.
+These camps are designed for girls that would prefer an overnight camp experience.
 Camps run for 6 days and 5 nights.
-Some sessions will include high adventure and fun and some sessions will include traditional camp fun!
-Campers that come to these sessions range from 1st through 12th grade depending on the sessions.
+Some sessions will include high adventure and some sessions will include traditional camp fun!
+Campers that come to these sessions range from 2nd through 12th grade depending on the sessions.
 Girls registering for any camps must currently be in the grades specified

 7:00 AM - Wake Up